Logitech MX Keys vs Apple Magic Keyboard 2026

 Key specs: Bluetooth and 2.4GHz via Logi Bolt USB receiver, three-device Easy-Switch, proximity-activated backlight, USB-C charging, 10-day battery with backlight (5 months without), 1.8mm key travel, full-size layout with numpad.

-Best for: Multi-device users, Windows-primary users who occasionally use Mac, creative professionals who work across platforms, anyone who values backlit keys for dim environments.
+Best for: Multi-device users, Windows-primary users who occasionally use Mac, creative professionals who work across platforms, anyone who values backlit keys for variable lighting environments.

 Real-world detail: The Logi Bolt USB receiver provides a more stable connection than Bluetooth in environments with wireless interference — useful in open offices or setups with multiple Bluetooth devices competing for bandwidth.